thinkfast37/learning-journal/README.md

 After two kids, and a management focused career I am spending time to refresh my hands on tech knowledge, as it's proving to be an asset in the market today.

+## Sept 26 - Pluralsight - Docker and Kubernetes the Big Picture, Docker Getting Started

+I've been working with Docker for years and I know the concepts behind Kubernetes and service management/orchestration.
+I took some hands on docker courses years ago but I wanted to refresh my knowledge.
+I took one of the Node.js apps I built and I dockerized it.
+I ran it locally on my Docker Desktop and then I pushed an image of it to Docker Hub and I ran it again as an image locally where I mapped the image to a new port.
+It was pretty straightforward and ChatGPT was great at helping me troubleshoot the creation of the Dockerfile as I had to switch my npm comands from using nodeman to using node.
+The Kubernetes fundamentals were also great - and the Docker courses also showed the incremental approaches to needing something like Kubernetes.
+I composed a multi-container Docker app and then I used Docker Swarm which is a much lighter orchestrator.
+Kubernetes seems more sophisticated than Swarm of course and it would unlock the ability to deploy your app Cloud agnostically.
+It seems to abstract all the management configuration outside of the cloud platform - like autoscaling.
+Pretty cool.
+I looked at more Kubernetes courses but they were all very sysadmin heavy.
+I will come back to this topic more in future if needed.
+This could be a huge rabbit hole for a deep dive for most product related roles.

 ## Sept 23-25, 2025 - O'Reilly - Mongo DB 8.0 in Action, Third Edition

 [Book Link](https://learning.oreilly.com/library/view/mongodb-8-0-in/9781633436077/)